 The vital role of the chairman

-The effectiveness of the board depends on the ability of the chairman in leading the board to concentrate on strategic and priority matters that will make the company achieve its goals and objectives.
+The effectiveness of the board depends on the ability of the chairman to lead the board to concentrate on strategic and priority matters that will make the company achieve its goals and objectives.
 The chairman coordinates the setting of the board agenda that guides both management and the board.
-The chairman also introduces the board code of conduct that will guide the behaviour of the board members.
-During the board meeting, the chairman ensures meetings are run in an orderly manner as guided by the agenda.
+The chairman also introduces the board code of conduct that will guide the behavior of the board members.
+During the board meeting, the chairman ensures meetings are run in an orderly manner as guided by the agenda